 German Shepherd meets Cats for the first time

 Do German Shepherd Puppies Get Along with Cats?

-It is true that German Shepherd puppies are typically less aggressive than older doggies.
-That alone makes them easier to train and teach them how to respect and get along with cats.
+German Shepherd puppies are typically less aggressive than older doggies.
+That alone makes German Shepherd puppies easier to train and teach them how to respect and get along with cats.

 In fact, it is quite rare for a German Shepherd puppy to show aggressive behavior towards other animals from a young age.
 However, if you fail to socialize him correctly, he may become quite aggressive as he grows up.

 For this reason, it is vital that you keep teaching him how to become friends with cats and other dogs from an early age.

 Proper socialization includes adequate daily interaction time between the two pets.

 If you have a volunteer cat, that’s already comfortable around dogs, then the whole getting along business will be easier for your puppy, as well.

 On the other hand, having a stressed-out cat will probably agitate your puppy, and you need to be more persistent and careful while teaching him to get along with your cat.